-- Reduced bandwidth consumptions thanks to improved load processing.
+- Reduced bandwidth consumption thanks to improved load processing

-Hosting providers typically offer brute force detection to monitor for these types of rapid username/password combination submissions.
-There are also steps you can take at the user level to help prevent brute force attacks, mainly through better password control.
+Hosting providers typically offer brute force detection to monitor these types of rapid username/password combination submissions.
+You can also take steps at the user level to help prevent brute force attacks, mainly through better password control.

 Strong, lengthy passwords with a high variation in letters and numbers can be extremely helpful.

-There are also applications or plugins that can be installed into content management systems like WordPress that limit the number of login attempts permitted.
+Some applications or plugins can be installed into content management systems like WordPress, limiting the number of login attempts permitted.
 Other precautions that may be available beyond detection include:

-- Automatically block attempts to register or login as specific usernames if they don’t exist, like ‘admin’ or ‘info’.
+- Automatically blocking attempts to register or login as specific usernames if they don’t exist, like ‘admin’ or ‘info’

-Web servers work similarly to a home PC; both utilize an operating system to run.
-And just like a home PC, a web server (and the sites/files on the server) are susceptible to attack from viruses and malware.
-While some can be relatively harmless, most viruses and malware are developed for malicious intent and designed to spread far and fast.
+Web servers work similarly to a home computer; both use an operating system to run.
+And just like a home computer, a web server (and the sites/files on the server) are susceptible to attack from viruses and malware.
+While some can be relatively harmless, most viruses and malware are developed with malicious intent and designed to spread far and fast.

 While your web hosting provider and data centers put in a great deal of effort and expense to keep your data secure, it’s clear that some of the responsibility falls on you to ensure your data (and the private data for your customers) remains secure.